Getting rid of rats

 - Sightings of live or dead rats

-- Common rat droppings can be 12mm long and taper at both ends
+- Common rat droppings can be 12mm long and taper at both ends.
+They are about the size of a paper clip.
+Droppings might be found around bird tables, pet hutches and compost heaps.

 - Runs – rats follow the same routes when travelling and leave trails through the grass and low vegetation